mikedef/udacity/udacity-self-driving-car/CarND-LaneLines-P1_2/LaneLines-Writeup.md

 ![jpg](test_images/solidYellowCurve.jpg)

 ### Color Filtering
 The images are uploaded with OpenCV in RGB (Red, Green, Blue) color space.
-From there I apply a color filter to select only white and yellow colors of the image.
+From there apply a filter to only select the white threshold of the image.
+Next I convert the original image to HSL color space to more easily detect yellow colors using a yellow threshold.
+I then apply a filter to the HSL image to select the yellow threshold of the image.
+Finally I combine the images into one image with only white and yellow color selection.

 ```python
 def color_filter(image):